-''' MutableConfiguration<Long, Client> mutableConfiguration = new MutableConfiguration<Long, Client>(); mutableConfiguration.setTypes(Long.class, Client.class); // <1> Cache<Long, Client> anyCache = manager.createCache("anyCache", mutableConfiguration); // <2> CacheRuntimeConfiguration<Long, Client> ehcacheConfig = (CacheRuntimeConfiguration<Long, Client>) anyCache.getConfiguration( Eh107Configuration.class).unwrap(CacheRuntimeConfiguration.class); // <3> ehcacheConfig.getResourcePools(). getPoolForResource(ResourceType.Core.HEAP).getSize(); // <4> Cache<Long, Client> anotherCache = manager.createCache("byRefCache", mutableConfiguration); assertFalse(anotherCache. getConfiguration(Configuration.class).isStoreByValue()); // <5> '''

-''' MutableConfiguration<String, Client> otherConfiguration = new MutableConfiguration<String, Client>(); otherConfiguration.setTypes(String.class, Client.class); otherConfiguration.setExpiryPolicyFactory(CreatedExpiryPolicy. factoryOf(Duration.ONE MINUTE)); // <6> Cache<String, Client> foosCache = manager.createCache("foos", otherConfiguration);// <7> CacheRuntimeConfiguration<Long, Client> foosEhcacheConfig = (CacheRuntimeConfiguration<Long, Client>) foosCache.getConfiguration( Eh107Configuration.class).unwrap(CacheRuntimeConfiguration.class); Client client1 = new Client("client1", 1); foosEhcacheConfig.getExpiry().getExpiryForCreation(42L, client1). getLength(); // <8> CompleteConfiguration<String, String> foosConfig = foosCache.getConfiguration(CompleteConfiguration.class); try { final Factory<ExpiryPolicy> expiryPolicyFactory = foosConfig.getExpiryPolicyFactory(); ExpiryPolicy expiryPolicy = expiryPolicyFactory.create(); // <9> throw new AssertionError ("Expected UnsupportedOperationException"); } catch (UnsupportedOperationException e) { // Expected '''
+''' MutableConfiguration<Long, Client> mutableConfiguration = new MutableConfiguration<>(); mutableConfiguration.setTypes(Long.class, Client.class); // <1> Cache<Long, Client> anyCache = manager.createCache("anyCache", mutableConfiguration); // <2> CacheRuntimeConfiguration<Long, Client> ehcacheConfig = (CacheRuntimeConfiguration<Long, Client>)anyCache.getConfiguration( Eh107Configuration.class).unwrap(CacheRuntimeConfiguration.class); // <3> ehcacheConfig.getResourcePools(). getPoolForResource(ResourceType.Core.HEAP).getSize(); // <4> Cache<Long, Client> anotherCache = manager.createCache("byRefCache", mutableConfiguration); assertFalse(anotherCache. getConfiguration(Configuration.class).isStoreByValue()); // <5> MutableConfiguration<String, Client> otherConfiguration = new MutableConfiguration<>(); otherConfiguration.setTypes(String.class, Client.class); otherConfiguration.setExpiryPolicyFactory(CreatedExpiryPolicy. factoryOf(Duration.ONE_MINUTE)); // <6> Cache<String, Client> foosCache = manager.createCache("foos", otherConfiguration);// <7> CacheRuntimeConfiguration<Long, Client> foosEhcacheConfig = (CacheRuntimeConfiguration<Long, Client>)foosCache.getConfiguration( Eh107Configuration.class).unwrap(CacheRuntimeConfiguration.class); Client client1 = new Client("client1", 1); foosEhcacheConfig.getExpiry().getExpiryForCreation(42L, client1).toMinutes(); // <8> CompleteConfiguration<String, String> foosConfig = foosCache.getConfiguration(CompleteConfiguration.class); trv { final Factory<ExpiryPolicy> expiryPolicyFactory = '''

+'''

+foosConfig.getExpiryPolicyFactory();

+ExpiryPolicy expiryPolicy = expiryPolicyFactory.create(); // <9>

+throw new AssertionError("Expected UnsupportedOperationException");

+} catch (UnsupportedOperationException e) {

+// Expected

+'''

 1 Assume existing JCache configuration code, which is store-by-value by default 2 that creates JCache Cache.
-3 If you were to get to the EhcacheRuntimeConfiguration 4 you could verify that the template configured capacity is applied to the cache and returns 20 here.
+3 If you were to get to the Ehcache RuntimeConfiguration 4 you could verify that the template configured capacity is applied to the cache and returns 20 here.
 5 The cache template will override the JCache cache's store-by-value configuration to store-by-reference, since the byRefTemplatetemplate that is used to create the cache is configured explicitly using IdentityCopier.
 6 Templates will also override the JCache configuration, in this case using a configuration with Time to Live (TTL) 1 minute.
 7 Create a cache where the template sets the TTL to 2 minutes.
 8 And we can indeed verify that the configuration provided in the template has been applied; the duration will be 2 minutes and not 1 minute.
 9 One drawback of this is that when getting at the CompleteConfiguration, you no longer have access to the factories from JCache.

-Note: As mentioned in step 5, in order to override the store-by-value configuration of a JCache cache using templates, you can explicitly configure the template using IdentityCopier.
+As mentioned in step 5, in order to override the store-by-value configuration of a JCache cache using templates, you can explicitly configure the template using IdentityCopier.
 But the usage of IdentityCopier is not mandatory to get a store-by-reference cache.
 You can use any custom copier implementation that does not perform any "copying" but returns the exact same reference that gets passed into the copy methods.
-IdentityCopier is just an example that we have provided for your convenience. mandatory to get a store-by-reference cache.
-You can use any custom copie implementation that does not perform any "copying" but returns the exact same reference that gets passed into the copy methods.
-IdentityCopier i by-reference or by-value
+IdentityCopier is just an example that we have provided for your convenience.

-Differences in Default Behavior between Ehcache and Ehcache through JCache
+Differences in Default Behavior between Ehcache and Ehcache through JCache by-reference or by-value